 Watch an explanation of how a catheter ablation procedure works.

 A local anesthetic will be applied to the site where the ablation catheter will be inserted.
 In most cases, the major blood vessel in your groin is used for catheter insertion (catheterization).
-Blood vessels in your arm, chest, or neck area may also be used for catheterization.

 When the procedure is completed, the catheters are removed and pressure is applied to the catheter insertion site to prevent bleeding.